Eritrea with Timkat (Round 11)

 How does payment work?

-In order to secure your spot on the tour, we require a deposit.
+To secure your spot on the tour, we require a deposit.

+We accept payments in both Euros and US dollars.
 All details will be shared upon booking your spot.

 Get a quote here to claim your discount

-What about the cancellation policy?
+What’s the cancellation policy?